BJSmithIEEE/AltHist/aircraft/Douglas_F-7_Super_Skylancer_in_Foreign_Service.md

 ## End of Production

 Despite combat success in the Middle East, the F-7 remained largely locked out of broad international adoption throughout the 1970s due to institutional gatekeeping inside the Pentagon.
-The new McDonnell-Douglas born of the late 1960s, had completely different priorities and focus for the 1970s.
+The new McDonnell-Douglas born of the late 1960s had also adopted completely different priorities and foci for the 1970s from its smaller and nimble is better, Douglas-Heinemann roots.

 **The 1970s Export Lockout: USAF MAP/MAAG Politics**

-Despite combat success in the Middle East, the F-7 remained largely locked out of broad international adoption throughout the 1970s due to institutional gatekeeping inside the Pentagon.
 The Military Assistance Program (MAP) was administered overseas by Military Assistance Advisory Groups (MAAG), which were heavily staffed and directed by US Air Force leadership.
 The Air Force establishment viewed the F-7 strictly as a "Navy airplane" and refused to establish overseas technical training pipelines or spare-parts depots for a Douglas naval fighter.

 Under the USAF-dominated MAP catalog:

-* Nations requiring an advanced, heavy interceptor were pushed toward the **Lockheed F-104G** (surplus consortium stocks).
+* Nations requiring an advanced, heavy interceptor were pushed toward the **Lockheed F-104G** (surplus consortium stocks), then the F-16 or, if they could afford it, F-15 by the mid to late 1970s.
-* Developing nations seeking an austere, low-cost daylight fighter were directed to the **Northrop F-5A/E Freedom Fighter / Tiger II**, a platform the Air Force directly managed and sponsored under MAP grant-aid.
+* Developing nations seeking an austere, low-cost daylight fighter were directed to the **Northrop F-5A Freedom Fighter** and then **F-5E / Tiger II** by the early 1970s, a platform the Air Force directly managed and sponsored under MAP grant-aid.
-* Consequently, traditional US allies like Norway, Denmark, Spain, Greece, and Turkey were funneled into F-104 and F-5 contracts, while Douglas’s de-navalized export pitches were barred from the official grant lists.
+* Consequently, traditional US allies like Norway, Denmark, Spain, Greece, and Turkey were funneled into F-104 and F-5 contracts, then F-16, while Douglas’s de-navalized export pitches were barred from the official grant lists.

 **The Carter Directive: Republic of China Air Force (ROCAF)**